Avergrove/avergroves-learning-notes/docs/tetris/rank_studies.md

 # Rank Studies
 - These are suggested learning according to each rank, based on my experience, you can of course skip ahead to upper level topics if you want!
+(Just don't forget to keep practicing the fundamentals..)

 ## C Rank
 - Go practice clean stacking!
 Try and finish 40l sprints in 2.5 minutes.
     - Clean stacking basically means stacking flat!
 What is stacking flat?
 Well... just avoid making big craters!
+- Techmino's Tetrodictionary recommend the following:
+    - Finish 40l without topping out
+    - Finish 40l with no hold without topping out
+    - Finish 40l with Techrashes (Tetris) only
+    - Finish 40l with Techrashes only without hold.
+- Stacking flat makes the next move obvious and gives more potential pieces to be used!
+So always stack flat.

 ## B rank
 - Just learn to stack cleanly and send tetrisses, you will be fine!